Black Hat (conference)

-Black Hat Briefings (commonly referred to as Black Hat) is a computer security conference that provides security consulting, training, and briefings to security hackers, corporations, and government agencies around the world.
+Black Hat is a computer security conference that provides security consulting, training, and briefings to security hackers, corporations, and government agencies around the world.
 Black Hat brings together a variety of people interested in information security ranging from non-technical individuals, executives, hackers, and security professionals.
-The conference takes place regularly in Las Vegas, Barcelona, London and Riyadh but has also been hosted in Amsterdam, Tokyo, and Washington, D.C. in the past.
+The conference takes place regularly in Las Vegas, Barcelona, London and Riyadh but has also been hosted in Amsterdam, Tokyo, and Washington, D.C.

 History

 The first Black Hat was held July 7-10, 1997 in Las Vegas, immediately prior to DEF CON 5.
 The conference was aimed at the computer industry, promising to give them privileged insight into the minds and motivations of their hacker adversaries.
 Its organizers stated: "While many conferences focus on information and network security, only the Black Hat Briefings will put your engineers and software programmers face-to-face with today's cutting edge computer security experts and 'hackers'."
 It was presented by DEF CON Communications and Cambridge Technology Partners.
 It was founded by Jeff Moss, who also founded DEF CON, and is currently the Conference Chair of the Black Hat Review Board.
 Black Hat started as a single annual conference in Las Vegas, Nevada, and is now held in multiple locations around the world.

+At Black Hat USA in 2005, Cisco Systems tried to stop Michael Lynn from speaking about a vulnerability that he said could let hackers virtually shut down the Internet.

+In 2009, web sites belonging to a handful of security researchers and groups were hacked and passwords, private e-mails, instant messaging chats, and sensitive documents were exposed on the vandalized site of Dan Kaminsky, days before the conference.
+In 2008, three men were expelled for packet sniffing the press room local area network.
+During Black Hat USA in 2009, a USB thumb drive that was passed around among attendees was found to be infected with the Conficker virus.

+Conference attendees had been known to hijack wireless connections of the hotels, hack hotel television billing systems, and in one instance, deploy a fake automated teller machine in a hotel lobby.

 Black Hat Briefings was acquired by CMP Media, a subsidiary of U.K.-based United Business Media (UBM) in 2005 which was then acquired by Informa Tech in June 2018.
 After a corporate reorganization in 2025, Black Hat Briefings was moved to the Informa Festivals division.

-Components
+Conference components

 The conference is composed of three major sections which include briefings, trainings, and arsenal.